tbali0524/playground-dvtfkqgd/markdowns/javascript.md

 - `//...` Here we commented out the reading from input stream, and replaced it with a simple assignment.
 - `const m = 'CG'`
   + JS is an interpreted language with dynamically typed variables, which means we never give a type to any of our variables.
-Variables can even change their underlying type during the course of the program, although it is something you should always avoid unless you have a very good reason to do so.
+Variables can even change their underlying type during the course of the program, although it is something you should always avoid, unless you have a very good reason to do so.
   + `const` means readonly and prevents `m` from being reassigned after its initialisation.
-It is generally a good practice to declare any variable with `const` whenever possible, as it can prevent bugs preemptively and help developpers understand the flow of the code.
+It is generally a good practice to declare any variable with `const` whenever possible, as it can prevent bugs preemptively and help developers understand the flow of the code.
   + `'CG'` is a string but can also be declared as `"CG"`, as long as your choice of quote is consistent, JS will oblige.
 - `c = ['00', '0'];`
   + Since `c` is declared on the same line as `m`, it also receives the `const` modifier.
-  + `[ ]` indicates an array of elements, which in this case is an array containing two strings : `00` and `0`.
+  + `[ ]` indicates an array of elements, which in this case is an array containing two strings: `00` and `0`.
   + `;` at the end of a line is optional in JS and comes down to personal preference.
 - `let b = '';`
   + Opposite to `const` is `let`, which is an indication that this variable is going to see some change in your program.